 https://music.apple.com/us/playlist/music-structure/pl.15484f1ab1d44ecdbbabf26f14e4abe3

-(Some of the songs will probably disappear from there and be eaten by Tim Cook.
+(Some of the songs will probably disappear.
 So I’ve also attached a screenshot of the playlist above.)